roytang/blog/content/post/2009/09/zendikar-prerelease-and-limited-impressions.md

 As you might have heard, there was a helluva storm in the Philippines yesterday, and I was pretty much stuck at the [Titan Hobby Shop][1] for most of the day.
 Luckily, that meant I get to play in the Zendikar prerelease.

 My Zendikar prerelease record: 1-3 =/ I had a decent pool and went with a UW build, but I played too loosely and the stars just weren't aligned.
-My pool was very bad value-wise as well, having mostly "nice&#8221; rares like [Lullmage Mentor][2] and [Lorthos, the Tidemaker][3].
+My pool was very bad value-wise as well, having mostly "nice" rares like [Lullmage Mentor][2] and [Lorthos, the Tidemaker][3].

 My sealed pool had [Blade of the Bloodchief][4], which I was a bit skeptical about, but it's pretty good in a situation where you're always trading creatures or you have lots of removal.
 It would probably be lots better in a vampire deck though.
 The Legendary Octopus was pretty good if you got to untap with it, obviously.
 I also had [Sphinx of Lost Truths][5] but it was never able to save me in time.
-The "loot 3&#8221; ability isn't very good when you only have one card in hand, so you better make sure you have a lot of guys to hold the fort while you wait for the seven mana to kick it.
+The "loot 3" ability isn't very good when you only have one card in hand, so you better make sure you have a lot of guys to hold the fort while you wait for the seven mana to kick it.
 [Sphinx of Jwar Isle][6] is a lot better.

 I had to face [Sorin Markov][7] in one game, and although he costs six, that first ability is a game breaker, especially against my U/W sealed, which had tons of small guys that easily get eaten by his vampire abilities.
 I lost that game T_T